Cognirush-Labs-LLP/icompress-win/MIC_Source/doc/combined.md

 #### Returns

 String<br>
 The full path of the output file.
+Doesn't actually create file or directory.

 **Remarks:**